 Semi-hardwood leaf-tip cuttings of around 15cm in length can be taken in summer through to autumn.
 Dip in a propagating gel, place cuttings in small individual pots of propagating mix and keep moist but not wet in a cool spot.

-How to plant a tree: the ultimate guide to tree-planting success.
+How to plant and care for mature trees: the ultimate guide to mature tree-planting success.

 Deciduous magnolia: stunning spring-flowering display with the advantages of deciduous growth.